-The sporty Concord C1 Chronograph family was seriously refreshed earlier this year.
-Now, the Swiss watchmaker introduces yet another version of the watch.
-Combining mirror polished rose gold, polished black ceramic and PVD-treated, high-grade titanium, Concord C1 Chronograph Black & Gold (Ref.
-0320227) -the new version of the timekeeper- is similar to Porsche 911 GT3 in its versatility: you can use it on a track and you can wear it in a night club.
+The sporty Concord C1 Chronograph family was seriously refreshed earlier this year with styling of their dials more congruent with that of their prominent cases.
+Now, the Swiss watchmaker introduces yet another version of the sporty wristwatch.
+Combining mirror-polished 18-carat rose gold, glossy black ceramics, as well as PVD-treated, high-grade titanium alloy, Concord C1 Chronograph Black & Gold (Ref.
+0320227) -the new version of the timekeeper- is similar to Porsche 911 GT3 in its versatility: just like the latter can be used both on a track and as a daily commuter, you can wear the latter both during office hours and in a night club.

 As the other members of the range, the Concord C1 Chronograph Black & Gold (Ref.
 0320227) arrives in an octagonal body, which is decorated with their signature sporty bezel.
-While in early iterations of the watch the eight rubber “bumps” on the bezel served to protect the timekeeper from an occasional ding, the rose gold “cubes” secured to the black polished ceramic bezel are here mostly for decorative purposes.
+While in early iterations of the watch the eight rubber “bumps” on the bezel served to protect the timekeeper from an occasional ding, the rose gold “cubes” secured to the black polished ceramic bezel are here mostly for decorative purposes: they are supposed to give the glossy bezel more depth while making the timekeeper as a whole even more entertaining to look at.

-And I must admit that they actually serves their purpose well, since, together with a rose gold setting crown and ceramic chronograph push-pieces, the watch creates a very strong impression, which makes it an adequate competitor to the famous Hublot Big-Bang family.
+Still, I must admit that they actually serve their new purpose well, since, together with a rose gold setting crown and ceramic chronograph push-pieces, the watch creates a very strong impression, which makes it an adequate competitor to the famous Hublot Big-Bang family.

 To make the impression even stronger, Concord’s designers equipped the new C1 with a black rubberized alligator strap, which is sewn to sweat-proof rubber lining and is attached to the generously proportioned 47 mm body with four black PVD-treated and polished screws (two on each side).